-Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Notice must include all of the following: (1) a description of the incident in general terms; (2) a description of the type of Personal Information subject to the breach; (3) a description of the general acts of the business to protect information from further breaches; (4) a telephone number for the business that a person may call for further information; (5) advice that directs the person to remain vigilant in reviewing account statements and monitoring free credit reports; 6) the toll-free numbers and addresses for the major consumer reporting agencies; and (7) the toll-free numbers, addresses, and website addresses for the Federal Trade Commission and the NC AG's office, along with a statement that the individual can obtain information from these sources about ID theft.
-Notice must be provided to Consumer Protection Division of the AG's office of the nature of the breach, the numbers of consumers affected by the breach, steps taken to investigate the breach, steps taken to investigate the breach, steps taken to prevent a similar breach in the future, and information regarding the timing, distribution and content of the notice.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Notice must include all of the following: (1) a description of the incident in general terms; (2) a description of the type of Personal Information subject to the breach; (3) a description of the general acts of the business to protect information from further breaches; (4) a telephone number for the business that a person may call for further information; (5) advice that directs the person to remain vigilant in reviewing account statements and monitoring free credit reports; 6) the toll-free numbers and addresses for the major consumer reporting agencies; and (7) the toll-free numbers, addresses for the Federal Trade Commission and the NC AG's office, along with a statement that the individual can obtain information from these sources about ID theft.

-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action North Dakota S.B.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action North Dakota S.B.
 2251 N.D.
 Cent.
 Code, tit.
 51, ch.
-30 Personal information of North Dakota residents.
-Definition of "personal information" includes date of birth, mother's maiden name, employee identification number, birth/death/marriage certificate, and electronic signature.
+30 Amendments: H.B.
+1435 effective August 1, 2013.
+Personal information of North Dakota residents.
+Definition of "personal information" includes date of birth, mother's maiden name, employee identification number, birth/death/marriage certificate, electronic signature, health insurance information and medical information.
 Security Breach: Unauthorized acquisition of computerized data when access to PI has not been secured by encryption or by any other method or technology that renders the electronic files, media, or databases unreadable or unusable.
-Good-faith acquisition, release or use by employee or agent for purposes of entity is not breach if PI is not used or subject to further unauthorized disclosure Any person that conducts business in North Dakota and owns or licenses computerized data that includes personal information.
+Good-faith acquisition, release or use by employee or agent for purposes of entity is not breach if PI is not used or subject to further unauthorized disclosure Effective August 1, 2013; expanded the definition of PI to include "health information" and "medical information," but also exempts HIPAA "covered entities" and "business associations" from notice obligations.
+Any person that conducts business in North Dakota and owns or licenses computerized data that includes personal information.
 Written or electronic notice must be provided to victims of a security breach within the most expedient time possible and without unreasonable delay, unless disclosure impedes law enforcement investigation.
 Substitute notice by means specified in the statute allowed in the case of very large breaches.
+HIPAA covered entities, business associates or subcontractors are exempt from notice requirements, so long as they are in compliance with breach notification requirements under title 45, Code of Federal Regulations.
 Statute not applicable if the personal data that was lost, stolen, or accessed by an unauthorized individual is encrypted or secured by any other method or technology that renders the personal information unreadable or unusable.
 Financial institutions, trust companies, and credit unions subject to and in compliance with federal regulations are exempt.
 Civil and criminal penalties (identity theft felonies).
 No. Enforcement by Attorney General only.